adamstainback/snyk-goof-github-actions/README.md

 ### ✅ `snyk-oss-summary-generic.yml`
 Example template with no build steps

-- Useful for building off of from scratch
+- Useful for building a workflow from scratch
 - Won't work without additional build steps
 - Useful for PR comment logic parsing